 If you are familiar with HTML, then you can skip the first three steps and write your document(s) directly in a text editor — adding HTML tags as you go.

 The Table of Contents for this paper (labeled Contents) can be accessed on the top bar.
-To download a copy of this paper in Adobe Acrobat format you need to right-click on the link eBook Formatting (PDF) and select Save target (link) as.
+To view or download a copy of this paper in Adobe Acrobat format you need to click on the link eBook Formatting (PDF).